MarkFicht/css-fun/README.md

-# My CSS repo for fun things!
+# My CSS repo for creative things!

 [DEMO](https://markficht.github.io/css-fun/build)

-This repo is a collection of different styles and 3D animations.<br/> At this moment I have 3 things here: simple logo, 3D moving cube, 3D future gallery
+This repo is a collection of different styles and 3D animations.<br/> At this moment I have 6 things here like: 3D moving cube, 3D future gallery, etc.

+RWD has been added.

 ### Installation and configuration